ichwanulfadhli/vigenere-cipher/README.md

 Note
 ----
-There might be some update some time in the future.
+There might be some update for the improvement some time in the future.

 Copyright (c) 2020 Ichwanul Fadhli & Dhimas Panjie Herlambang